madisonisfan/mealplanner-react/README.md

 - [Project Confusion](#project-confusion)
 - [Available Scripts](#available-scripts)

+## My Inspiration
+For almost my entire life I've had a passion for health and fitness.
+Like most people, I found it difficult to find healthy foods that I enjoy and to stay consistent with healthy eating.
+My goal is to create a place for people to go where they can organize their weekly meal plans, and be motivated by the community integrated with the site.
+To help with finding food options for everyone, I created a feature that allows anyone to add a recipe to the site.
+With everyone adding recipes, there would be an extensive list of food.

+## Features
+- Recipe Page: Here, users can view all recipes and sort the recipes by meal type (ex: Breakfast).
+From here, users can also choose to add a recipe to the site, and favorite recipes from the lists.
+- Mealplan Page: This page is where users can view and edit their meal plan for the week.
+- Blog: To create a community, I added a blog feature that allows users to interact with each other.
+People can create posts and view and comment on each other's posts.
+- Profile Page: Here users can view and edit their details, such as recipes

 ## Project Confusion
 Why are there so many repositories?:
 - The bootcamp was separated into 4 courses.
 The 2nd was React, and the last was Backend.